chen42/slides/antiviral.md

 ## Objectives

 *  For each virus, understand the <span id="yb"> major classes </span> of available antiviral agents.
-*  Describe the <span id="yb">mechanisms of action</span> for HSV, CMV, and HBV antiviral agents and <span id="yb">mechanisms of viral resistance</span> to these agents.
+*  Describe the <span id="yb">mechanisms of action</span> for antiviral agents against HSV, CMV, HBV, HCV, SARS-CoV-2, and <span id="yb">mechanisms of viral resistance</span> to these agents.
-* Describe the common and unique adverse effects of the distinct classes of antiviral agents

 ---